anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/add-a-text-watermark-to-a-PDF-document.rst

 Get item
 ~~~~~~~~

-Get item's data using *Get item* action from the SharePoint connector.
+Get item data using *Get item* action from the SharePoint connector.
 Put here **ID** from the output of the *For a selected item* action:

 .. image:: ../../../_static/img/flow/how-tos/get-item-watermark-sent-doc.png
     :alt: Get item